Editing shapes in the Inspector

 Click and drag on a point between two corners to move them together

-When you click and drag on a corner point, an opposite corner will move in the opposite direction at the same time — depending on whether you’re dragging horizontally or vertically.
-To control a single corner only, hold down ⌘.
+When you drag a corner point, the opposite corner moves in the opposite direction.
+This depends on whether you’re dragging horizontally or vertically.
+To control a single corner only, hold ⌘.

 Using the Scissors tool